qaiswardag/qaiswardag/README.md

 ### Hi, I’m @qaiswardag

-I have an interest in Go, PHP, SQL, TypeScript, JavaScript, Laravel, Vue.js, Nuxt.js, React.js, CSS, and Tailwind.
+I have an interest in Go, PHP, SQL, TypeScript, JavaScript, Laravel, Vue, Nuxt, React, CSS, and Tailwind.